freeCodeCamp/CurriculumExpansion/fullstack-cert/python-projects/apply-discount-lab/user-stories.md

 4. If `discount` is not a number (`int` or `float`), the function should return the string `The discount should be a number`.

-5. If `price` is less than `0`, the function should return the string `The price should be at least 0`.
+5. If `price` is less than or equal to `0`, the function should return the string `The price should greater than 0`.

 6. If `discount` is less than `0` or greater than `100`, the function should return the string `The discount should be between 0 and 100`.